 For further information and support, visit the NDIS Quality and Safeguards Commission website or call 1800 035 544.

 From 16 June 2021, aged care legislation recognised NDIS worker screening clearances for aged care providers who are also registered NDIS providers.
 This will make it easier for providers and workers supporting NDIS participants.

-For more information visit the police certificate and worker screening requirements in aged care website.
+For more information visit screening requirements for the aged care workforce.